LeadRDRK/ZPack/README.md

 # Development
 You are welcome to make any contributions in this project.
 Code that you wrote must be portable and compatible with C++11.
 ## Building
-You can build both the library and the CLI using the CMake file in the parent directory.
+You can build both the library and the CLI using the CMake file in the root directory.

 To include the library in your own project, add the /lib directory as a subdirectory in your own CMake file.
 # License